ashwiniverma/aws-lambda-java-examples/README.md

 # aws-lambda-java-examples
-This example include two main repos for creating and deleting the stack
+This example include two main repos for creating and deleting the stack using AWS Lambda Java apis